Chainsawkitten/HymnToBeauty/docs/ScriptingReference/ClassReference.md

 `Component::SpotLight@ GetSpotLight()`
 Get the entity's spot light component, if it has any.
 Otherwise returns null.

+`Component::Sprite@ GetSprite()`
+Get the entity's sprite component, if it has any.
+Otherwise returns null.

 ## Properties
 `string name`
 The name of the entity.